Rolias/KMeter-macOS/README.md

 Yep, the same folder is in there twice, wasteful but it lets you drag and drop things to two different locations.

 ## Standalone
- The application and the kmeter folder have to remain together.
-Most people will put these two things in their Application folder but you don't have to.
+ The <span style="color:purple;">**application and the kmeter folder have to remain together.**</span> Most people will put these two things in their Application folder but you don't have to.
 The _kmeter_ folder contains the skins for the application.
 Double-click the K-Meter application and it should launch.
 Use the _options_ button in the upper left corner and select _Audio Settings..._ to set your input source.
 Start with something simple like your microphone.
 Select the K-20 button, enable peaks and set your volume.

 If you want to measure the loudness output of your system audio, say from a tool like Camtasia, then you'll need a tool like Soundflower that can make your output into an input.
 Then instead of a microphone you just select Soundflower as the input to the meter.